Last Updated on January 20, 2023

 - A list of all the food and beverage pieces of equipment you are competent with.

 For both vocational and direct roles, applicant resumes are screened by F&B (Food and Beverage).
 Your resume needs to capture the reader’s attention from the get-go.
-This can be achieved by creating a useful, eye-catching career summary that highlights your extensive experience.
+This can be achieved by creating a useful, eye-catching career objective that highlights your extensive experience.

 A career summary consists of three main aspects: